LakshmiHadi/Fruits-And-Vegetables/README.md

 Fruit and vegetables are best bought when they are in season.
 Otherwise try frozen or canned vegetables as they are just as nutritious and budget-friendly as well.

+Fruits and vegetables contain important vitamins, minerals and plant chemicals.
+They also contain fibre.
+There are many varieties of fruit and vegetables available and many ways to prepare, cook and serve them.
+A diet high in fruit and vegetables can help protect you against cancer, diabetes and heart disease.
+Eat 5 kinds of vegetable and 2 kinds of fruit every day for good health.
+Most Australians do not eat enough fruit and vegetables.
+When buying and serving fruit and vegetables, aim for variety to get the most nutrients and appeal.